Chris Wallace: 2020 U.S. presidential election

-On November 3, Wallace joined Brit Hume, Juan Williams, Dana Perino in Bret Baier and Martha McCallum's election night coverage of the 2020 presidential election on Fox News.
+On November 3, Wallace joined Brit Hume, Juan Williams, and Dana Perino in Bret Baier and Martha MacCallum's election night coverage of the 2020 presidential election on Fox News.
 Wallace defended the network's decision to call Arizona for Biden over Trump despite being under tremendous pressure from Trump and his campaign.
 Later that night, Trump prematurely declared victory in the election, saying: "Frankly, we did win this election," despite there having been too few results received from other states for either Trump or Biden to have won.
 Trump also stated he wanted "all the voting to stop".
 Wallace reacted to the President's claim by stating on air: "This is an extremely flammable situation and the president just threw a match into it.
 He hasn't won these states ... the president doesn't get to say he won states ... there's no question that all these states can continue to count votes."
 Wallace further condemned Trump's wanting to halt votes from being counted by saying that it was "extremely irresponsible" and that he didn't think the courts would allow it.

-2022: CNN

-Who's Talking to Chris Wallace?
+2022–2024: Transition to CNN and departure

 On the December 12, 2021, episode of Fox News Sunday, Wallace announced that it would be his final day hosting the program.
 It was later announced that Wallace had been hired by CNN to host a new program for its streaming service CNN+, which launched in April 2022.
 Wallace stated the show was inspired by Larry King, Charlie Rose, and his father Mike Wallace.
 Wallace had complained to Fox management about its opinion hosts, in particular Sean Hannity's and Tucker Carlson's increasing emphasis on untruths about the January 6 United States Capitol attack and the outcome of the 2020 presidential election.
 Wallace was particularly disturbed by Carlson's special Patriot Purge.
 He said the work environment at Fox grew "increasingly unsustainable" for him after the 2020 election.
+In an interview in 2024, he claimed the reason he left Fox was because he had enough of their "lies" and "conspiracies".

+Wallace moved to CNN where he served as the host of the interview program Who's Talking to Chris Wallace?.
 On April 21, 2022, Warner Bros.
 Discovery, the parent company of CNN and CNN+, announced they were shutting down CNN+, which occurred on April 28.
-At their Upfront presentation the following month, it was revealed that Who's Talking had gone back into production, and would make its new home at CNN and HBO Max, shifting from four nights to Sundays weekly.
+At their Upfront presentation the following month, it was revealed that Who's Talking had gone back into production, and would make its new home at CNN and HBO Max.
 In its first season Wallace interviewed former Supreme Court Justice Stephen Breyer, actor George Clooney, representative Alexandria Ocasio-Cortez, comedian Billy Crystal, athlete Alex Rodriguez, musician Meghan Trainor, chef José Andrés, and author James Patterson.
-The series is currently on its second season with interviews with James Cameron and Hugh Jackman.
+Other notable interviews throughout the rest of its run were with James Cameron, Hugh Jackman, Harrison Ford, Matt Damon, Bernie Sanders, Charlamagne tha God, Bill Maher, Larry David, and Stephen A. Smith.
+Following Wallace's departure from CNN, Who's Talking ended on November 15, 2024.